New Museum: History

-In 1999, Marcia Tucker was succeeded as director by Lisa Phillips, previously the curator of contemporary art at the Whitney Museum of American Art.
-In 2001 the museum rented 7,000 square feet of space on the first floor of the Chelsea Art Museum on West 22nd Street for a year.
+In 2001, the museum rented 7,000 square feet of space on the first floor of the Chelsea Art Museum on West 22nd Street for a year.

 The New Museum has exhibited artists from Argentina, Brazil, Bulgaria, Cameroon, China, Chile, Colombia, Cuba, Germany, India, Poland, Spain, South Africa, Turkey, and the United Kingdom among many other countries.
 In 2003, the New Museum formed an affiliation with Rhizome, a leading online platform for global new media art.

 In 2005, the museum was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.

 Core value

 The New Museum was established by an independent curator Marcia Tucker in 1977.
 It is dedicated to introducing new art and new ideas, by artists who have not yet received significant exposure or recognition.
 Ever since it was founded, the museum has taken on the mission to challenge the stiff institutionalization of an art museum.
 It continues to bring new ideas into the art world and to connect with the public.